vocalinkzapp/ZappSMGLib-iOS/README.md

 This documentation provides a description about what is the **recommended way** for third party merchants to integrate within their applications the Zapp Small Merchant Gateway (through the Merchant backend) to implement the Zapp mobile commerce journey.

-We provide both Swift and Objective-C versions of library.
-However you can use the Swift lib in your Objective-C project.
+We provide both, Swift and Objective-C versions of the library.
+However you can use the Swift lib in your Objective-C project, please refer to the apple documentation to get this working in your project.

 ## Swift Library Installation